VC INSIGHT | "How Should a Competition Competitor Handle Rejection?"

 I look to one example from my own life.
 In 1988, when I was just 19 years old, I competed at the Kulenkampff Violin Competition, in Cologne, and was kicked out from the first round.

-Only two months later, I won 3rd Prize at the even more prestigious Carl Nielsen Competition in Denmark.
-Interestingly, the 2nd Prize Winner of both competitions in Cologne and Denmark, happened to be the same person, who is now the concert mistress of the Dresden Philharmonic.
+Only two months later, I won third prize at the even more prestigious Carl Nielsen Competition in Denmark.
+Interestingly, the 2nd Prize Winner of both competitions in Cologne and Denmark happened to be the same person, who is now the concertmistress of the Dresden Philharmonic.

-In other words, I managed to improve from a "1st round exit," to a finalist, to a 3rd Prize Winner, within only two months.
+In other words, I managed to improve from a 'first-round exit,' to a finalist, to a third Prize Winner, within only two months.

-And this happened NOT because one competition was more fair than the other.
-It was only because after I was rejected from the competition in Cologne, I listened to all the other candidates who went further, and used my intelligence to analyze what the others did better.
+And this happened NOT because one competition was fairer than the other.
+It was only because after I was rejected from the competition in Cologne, I listened to all the other candidates who went further and tried to use all my brains to analyze what the others did better."